 “Shall we plan on Thursday?” she said.
 “Our cook prepares the most delicious meals.
 I am certain you will enjoy it.”

 Mr. Bennet stepped forward.
-“Mr. Bingley presently has his two sisters and brother-in-law residing with him.
+“Mr. Bingley presently has his two sisters and a brother-in-law residing with him.
 Shall we extend the invitation to them, as well, Mrs. Bennet?”

 “Of course!” she replied.
 “Pray, you must invite your whole party.
-They are welcomed to join us, as well.”
+They are all welcomed to join us, as well.”

 Mr. Bingley nodded to Mr. Bennet and turned back to the ladies.
 “Indeed, Mr. Bennet is correct, and as much as I regret it, I must take my leave.”
 He addressed Mrs. Bennet.
 “It has been a pleasure to make your acquaintance, Mrs. Bennet, as well as your daughters.
 I shall see you on Thursday.”
 He stole a glance at Elizabeth, smiling briefly, before he stepped from the room.

 Later that day, Elizabeth went to her room and pulled out some stationary.
-She would have much preferred to have Jane here to talk to, for they would have much to say to each other about Mr. Bingley and Mr. Marshall, but writing to her about him would be the next best thing.
+She would have preferred to have Jane here to talk to, for they would have much to say to each other about Mr. Bingley and Mr. Marshall, but writing to her about him would be the next best thing.

 My dearest Jane,

 How delighted I was to receive your letter.
 Mother read your letter to all of us, and I confess I was disappointed (as was she) that it was so short.
 But when Father presented me with your letter, I could not have been happier.